Taming Latency and Bandwidth: A Theoretical Framework and Adaptive Algorithm for Communication-Constrained Training: Evaluation Experiments

 \subsection{\sysname \ under Different Bandwidths and Latency}

-Table~\ref{tab:training-time-comparison} presents the training times of different methods on GPT@Wikitext and ViT@ImageNet under varying network conditions, with all experiments conducted using $4$ worker nodes.
-The numbers in the table denote the training time (in seconds) required by each method to achieve a target perplexity ($22$ for the GPT model) or accuracy ($80$\% for the ViT model).
-The results clearly demonstrate that under all network conditions, \sysname \ consistently outperforms other methods, achieving the lowest training times.
-This highlights its robustness against bandwidth and latency variations as well as its superior communication efficiency in challenging network environments.
-For instance, \sysname \ achieves up to $5.02\times$ and $1.30\times$ speed-ups over D-SGD and CocktailSGD, respectively.
+Table~\ref{tab:iid} presents the training times of different methods on GPT@Wikitext and ViT@ImageNet under varying network conditions, with all experiments conducted using $4$ worker nodes, using D-SGD, Accordion, DC2, DGA, CocktialSGD as baselines.
+Due to space limitations, we report the training time to reach a representative target metric for each task: $22$ for GPT and $80$\% accuracy for ViT.
+Detailed convergence curves covering the entire training process are provided in the Appendix, which verify that \sysname \ consistently outperforms other methods, not just the specific points reported here.
+The advantage increases further as bandwidth decreases and network conditions worsen (bandwidth drops, latency increases).
+The results clearly demonstrate the robustness of our design against bandwidth and latency variations.
+The advantage of our design over baselines increases as network conditions worsen.
+We achieve up to $5.02\times$ and $1.30\times$ speed-ups over D-SGD and CocktailSGD, respectively.
+Notablely, in dynamic network environments, DC2 performs better than Accordion, but it does not address the problem of high latency.
+This shows that gradient compression alone cannot solve the problem.